JoeyGE0/Geocaching-ESP32-captive-portal/Geocache-page-Help!.md

 please click settings in the top right corner, click restart. if this issue is still present the may be a internal error.

 ### What do I do if i see water Ingress detection popup:
 This means significant amounts of water has entered the system.
 Please navigate to settings, click shutdown if possible.
-Then contact me.  "water doesn't kill electronics, shorting does" thats why you need to act quick.
+Then contact me.